roydegeest/rakwireless-docs/docs/knowledge-hub/tutorials/the-mighty-mqtt-what-you-should-know-about-it/README.md

 _**At present, MQTT has different variants and versions that you can explore and use for your new IoT project**_:

-* **MQTT v3.1.0** - This is the original MQTT that was designed in 1999 and has been in use for many years.
+* <b>MQTT v3.1.0</b> - This is the original MQTT that was designed in 1999 and has been in use for many years.
 It is created for TCP/IP networks.
-* **MQTT v3.1.1** - This is the most commonly used by developers at the moment.
+* <b>MQTT v3.1.1</b> - This is the most commonly used by developers at the moment.
 There is very little difference between v3.1.0 and 3.1.1.
-* **MQTT v5** - This is the latest version of the protocol (Jan 2018) and has seen limited use.
+* <b>MQTT v5</b> - This is the latest version of the protocol (Jan 2018) and has seen limited use.
 As of release 1.6, the mosquito broker supports MQTT v6 in addition to MQTT v3.1.1, so you can continue to use the older version client with the latest broker.
-* **MQTT-SN** – This was specified around 2013, and designed to work over UDP, ZigBee, and other transport protocols.
+* <b>MQTT-SN</b> – This was specified around 2013, and designed to work over UDP, ZigBee, and other transport protocols.
 MQTT-SN doesn’t currently appear to be very popular and the specification hasn’t changed for several years.
 This may change as IoT deployments start to greatly increase.

-_**Below are the definitions of some basic concepts in order to better understand how MQTT functions**_:
+_<b>Below are the definitions of some basic concepts in order to better understand how MQTT functions</b>_:

 The first concept is the <u><b>publish-and-subscribe</b></u> mechanic.
 In a publish-and-subscribe system, a device can publish a message on a topic, or it can be subscribed to a particular topic to receive messages.
 Messages are automatically pushed to subscribers to the corresponding topic when there is an update.